Look at this email.

 Here are eight principles that drive Emotional Connectivity and these are the cornerstones of Customer Acquisition.

 - Helpful Marketing Principle: You can tell others that you can help them or you can show them by actually helping them.
 Creating marketing that transforms someone from one state to another by helping them solve or understand a problem.
 Helping them adds to the emotional connectivity by increasing trust and hope that you can solve their problems.
+This is about valuable content or another way to say it is useful marketing is more likely to get talked about and shared.
+It also positions your company at a different place than those that offer trivial discounts or special offers.

 - Authority Positioning Principle: Thought leaders have agency that seduces the audience to see them differently.
 Agency is just another way to say authority.
 Emotional Connectivity factors are raised when we perceive the person that has is leading the charge on a given topic, or in other words the authority.
 We give people perceived authority when we see that is published by a major publication or when they address the audience from the stage.
 The more authority you have, the higher your emotional connectivity is in the eyes of the audience.